valeriupredoi/bgcval2/README.md

    <jobID2>:
       description: <descrption of the second job>
 ```
-Where the `name` is the name of script and the ultimately the path of the
+Where the `name` is a short unique string describing the analysis script
+and the ultimately the name given here will become part of the path
-comparison report.
+of the final output comparison report.

-The `do_analysis_timeseries` bool lets analysis_compare send jobs to
+The `do_analysis_timeseries` bool lets `analysis_compare` send jobs to
 `analysis_timeseries`, allowing the user to run the entire suite in one
 command, instead of individually running the `analysis_timeseries` then
 the `analysis_compare` part afterwards.